Krapic/Diary/README.md

 ## Usage

-1. Register or log in (if authentication is enabled).
-2. Start writing your diary entries using the provided text editor.
+1. Start writing your diary entries using the provided text editor.
-3. View your entries in a list or edit them as needed.
+2. View your entries in a list or edit them as needed.

 ## Contributing